Caia-Tech/the-burden/README.md

 July 3rd prediction- An Unofficial Official Timeline

 The Drunk Official Timeline

 July 4th, 3 PM: "Happy America Day!"

 July 4th, 6 PM: "You know what?
-That Marvin guy... opens laptop" July 4th, 8 PM: "This is WRONG.
+That Marvin guy... opens laptop"

+July 4th, 8 PM: "This is WRONG.
 I'm gonna...
 I'm gonna DO something!"

 July 4th, 9 PM: Accidentally hits “Send Bitcoin”

 July 5th, 9 AM: "What did I... oh god... well, can't undo it now..."

+IF I GET ANY DONATION, I MAY NOT BE ABLE TO ACCESS RIGHT AWAY

 *A work of speculative fiction about clarity, pattern recognition, and what might happen when truth meets tequila*